 - If approved for screening, then program staff will meet with them for screening and collection of data.

-- Program manager will complete evaluation and her findings will be sent to DA with a summary of discussion and recommendation.
+- The program manager will complete evaluation and her findings will be sent to DA with a summary of discussion and recommendation.

 - DA will then decide whether someone is approved or not approve for the program.